History of Jeanine Pirro in Timeline

 Clever Fox: A Dani Fox Novel (Dani Fox Novels)

-In December 2015, Jeanine Pirro commented on gun ownership.
+In December 2015, Pirro made comments regarding gun ownership.

-In 2016, Jeanine Pirro "steadfastly encouraged Trump to press harder on his agenda of disruption and provocation" during his campaign and presidency.
+In 2016, Jeanine Pirro steadfastly encouraged Trump to press harder on his agenda of disruption and provocation.

-In 2016, Jeanine Pirro supported Donald Trump in the presidential race, defending him after the release of the Access Hollywood tape, stating he had always been a gentleman in her experiences.
+In 2016, Pirro supported Donald Trump in the presidential race and defended him after the release of the Access Hollywood tape, stating he has always been a gentleman.

 November 2017: Pirro charged with speeding